Imran4424/Machine-Learning-Models/README.md

 #### Ensemble Learning

-Ensemble learning is a machine learning technique
+Ensemble learning is a machine learning technique that combines multiple machine learning models to improve predictions.

 ### Neural Network